Are you keen to get creative with different body butters

 For the purpose of this article, let’s take a closer look at the different types of butters used in body products..

-One is for very soft butters, and ten is for the really hard butters, cocoa butter is a good example of a hard butter.
+In cosmetic chemistry, butters have a rating from ONE through to TEN – one is for very soft butters, and ten is for the really hard butters, cocoa butter is a good example of a hard butter.

-The butter is a great emollient and has wonderful moisturising properties, making it a great ingredient for creams and balms.
+Otherwise known as Persea Gratissima, the butter is a great emollient and has wonderful moisturising properties, making it a great ingredient for creams and balms.

 Avocado butter can be a little greasy at times, so be sure to use this in only small amounts, you may find that you just want to use it as a secondary butter,

-Avocado is rich in vitamins A, B and E which makes it great for use in a wide variety of products and it also has natural sunscreen properties.
+Avocado is rich in vitamins A, B, and E which makes it great for use in a wide variety of products and it also has natural sunscreen properties.

 This is a great ingredient to use in body butter recipes, as it makes a wonderful creamy Avocado formula.

 Cocoa body butter